-The University of Pennsylvania is a top-rated school for students interested in a degree in business, accounting, finance or nursing.
-Price-wise, it's on par with MIT, at $22,944 per year but grads have a 95 percent employment rate and 88 percent of grads feel confident about their ability to find a job after finishing their degree.
+The University of Pennsylvania is a top-rated school for students interested in a degree in business, accounting, finance, or nursing.
+The average cost of attendance falls between $70,000 and $80,000, but that doesn't include financial aid.
+Grads have a 95 percent employment rate and 88 percent of grads feel confident about their ability to find a job after finishing their degree.
 Class sizes are a bit bigger here but on the upside, a larger student body means a broader scope of extracurricular activities and student organizations.

 4. University of North Carolina-Chapel Hill

 UNC is known far and wide for its legendary basketball team and rivalry with nearby Duke University but there's much more to appreciate.
-For starters, it's affordable; students $10,077 year to attend after scholarships, grants, and other financial add is added in.
+In-state students pay roughly $24,734 per year to attend before factoring in scholarships, grants, and other financial aid.
 Ninety-one percent of students graduate and 93 percent are employed within two years of graduation.
 The median salary for grads is $54,100, a little lower than some of the other schools included here, but that's balanced with rich campus life.

 5. University of California-Los Angeles

-UCLA offers a yearly net price of just $14,200, with students receiving an average financial aid package of $18,769.
+UCLA in-state tuition is $13,239, with students receiving an average financial aid package of $18,769.
 Being a Bruin might appeal to students who are looking for a research school among the best value colleges and don't mind living in a bigger, busier city.
 UCLA is also academically and ethnically diverse, with over 125 majors and a student population that includes a sizable percentage of international students.

 6. Brigham Young University

-While Brigham Young primarily serves Mormon students, you don't need to be a member of the Church of Latter-Day Saints to attend.
+While Brigham Young primarily serves Mormon students, you don't need to be a member of the Church of Latter-Day Saints to attend (but you will get a discount on tuition for being a member of the LDS church).
 As a research school, BYU offers a broad range of major options and with 70 percent of students receiving financial aid, the cost of attendance is manageable.
-The total annual cost is $17,710 and the starting median salary for grads who earn a bachelor's degree is $57,600.
+The total annual cost is $19,654 for LDS members and the starting median salary for grads who earn a bachelor's degree is $57,600.
 But, grads have long-term earning power, with the mid-career median salary rising to $114,400.

 7. Boston College

-Boston College is on the pricier side, with annual tuition totaling $54,600 but the average freshman receives $42,690 in need-based aid, cutting the price significantly.
+Boston College is on the pricier side, with tuition totaling nearly $30,000 per semester but the average freshman receives $42,690 in need-based aid, cutting the price significantly.
 BC students enjoy robust campus life, with over 225 student organizations and 44 percent participate in intramural sports.
 Eleven percent of grads go on to careers in the STEM fields and by mid-career, they're earning a median salary of $118,900.

 8. Georgia Institute of Technology